tasomaniac/home-assistant.io/source/_integrations/heos.markdown

 ##### Description

-The integration was not able to log the HEOS System in using the credentials provided.
+The integration was unable to log the HEOS System in using the credentials provided.
 An informational log message contains the specific reason, such as: `User not found (10)` or `Invalid credentials (6)`.

 ##### Resolution